jaxonavena/Geodle/README.md

 ============================= Welcome to Geodle! ==============================

 - The goal of the game is to successfully guess the secret country.
-- You are given 10 tries to guess from a list of 100 major countries.
+- You are given 10 tries to guess from a list of over 100 major countries.
 - After entering your guess, feedback about your guess will be given.
 - There are 5 categories of feedback:
 - **LETTER**- If the first letter of your guess is the same as the first letter of the secret country, the '_country_' box will become green; if the guess letter is within 5 letters of the secret country on either side within the alphabet, the box will become yellow; if outside this range, it will become grey.